 Recent albums are: 2 soundtracks for imaginary films – a cinema for the ear: ADOLF GÉBLER CLARINETTIST and THE ROOM IN THE TOWER (for the National Symphony and Crash Ensemble respectively, with pre-recorded acted scenes); TIME MACHINE (music composed around old answering machine messages), THE THOUSAND YEAR OLD BOY (imagined world musics) and GRANDFATHER CLOCK (music composed for 5 grandchildren).
-His full-length electronic opera HERESY (or, The Death By Fire Of Giordano Bruno) was premiered in Dublin in November 2016, and released as a double album in 2017.
+His full-length electronic opera HERESY was premiered in Dublin in November 2016, and released as a double album in 2017.
 He completed the album FRAIL THINGS IN ETERNAL PLACES for electronics, software instruments, improvised and scored vocals, earlier in 2016; and has just released HOMEMADE IVORY DREAMS – keyboard-based computer music plus a live piano solo (2017) and THE HERESY OSTRACA – a remix album which fragments the audio files of the Heresy opera (2018).

 Roger Doyle is a member of Aosdána, Ireland’s state-sponsored academy of creative artists, and is Adjunct Professor at Trinity College, Dublin.